FHA Versus Conventional Mortgage After Bankruptcy

 - Verification of Rent is only valid by providing 12 months on time canceled checks to the landlord

-- Cash rental payments with a receipt by landlord does not count
+- Cash rental payments with a receipt by the landlord does not count

 - Verification of Rent is a strong credit requirement

-- Then the cancelled check requirement is waived and a letter from the licensed property management company will be honored
+Then the canceled check requirement is waived and a letter from the licensed property management company will be honored.

 Overdrafts After Bankruptcy

 Lenders do not want to see any bank overdrafts in the prior 12 months.

 - Bank statements with an overdraft in the past 12 months should not be turned in

 - Turn in 60 days of bank printouts in lieu of bank statements if the borrower has overdrafts